 GWP is an accredited intergovernmental organisation (IGO) observer, which means it has been admitted by the Conference of the Parties as observers to the UNFCCC, and can nominate delegates to take part in the conference.
 Due to the coronavirus pandemic, COP26 is organised in a hybrid format, which means that many events will be both physical and online.
 Please note that changes may still occur in the below listed activities.
-All times are GMT.
+All times are GMT (UK time).

-Also today, regional GWP voices will be heard and ground-level experience shared in an event on "Mobilising Corporate Finance on Water and Climate. " This event is led by GWP South America (timing to be confirmed).
+Also today, regional GWP voices will be heard and ground-level experience shared in an event on "Mobilising Corporate Finance on Water and Climate" at 16:00-17:00.
+This event is led by GWP South America.

 Then, GWP Senior Water & Climate Specialist Valentin Aich speaks at WMO’s "Water Action is the Best Answer to Climate Change — Collaborative Action for Resilience” in the Science Pavilion at 18:00-19:00.

-GWP is curating this day dedicated to Youth and Civil Society voices in the Water Pavilion.
+GWP is curating this day dedicated to Youth and Civil Society voices in the Water Pavilion:

-The UK Government, GWP and the World Water Council come together in an official UNFCCC Side Event from 16:45-18:00 to discuss with Ministers about “Building progress from complex ingredients: Climate, water, finance with a special focus on Africa.”
-GWP will also be involved in discussions on the 6th about the climate resilient WASH framework developed jointly with UNICEF.
+The UK Government, GWP, and the World Water Council come together in an official UNFCCC Side Event from 16:45-18:00 to discuss with Ministers about “Building progress from complex ingredients: Climate, water, finance with a special focus on Africa.”
+(Lomond Auditorium)

 GWP will also be associated with the on-site launch of WMO’s 2021 State of Climate Services report on Water in their Pavilion at 14:30-16:00.

-GWP Central Africa co-hosts an event at the Water Pavilion: “Empowering Women Across the Water-Food-Climate Nexus” at 14:45-15:30.
+GWP Central Africa co-hosts an event with IMWI at the Water Pavilion: “Securing a good harvest: gender, climate, and food in Cameroon ” at 09:15-10:15.